mfbx9da4/observable-state-tree/README.md

 Use proxies for dot notation.
 Data structure consists of two trees:

-- state tree
+- State tree
-- listener tree
+- Listener tree

 State tree is a standard object which is the actual state tree object.
 Listener tree is the tree of listeners.

 Each node in the listener tree has:

-- children listeners
+- Children listeners
-- parent listeners
+- Parent listeners
-- listenerCallbacks
+- Listener callbacks

 Getting a particular path will just return that node of the state tree:

 Setting a particular path with a value will:

-- update state tree
+- Update state tree
-- traverse parents => notify with new value
+- Traverse parents => notify with new value
-- traverse listener children => notify with new value
+- Traverse listener children => notify with new value

 ### Applications